ceres-solver/ceres-solver/docs/source/modeling_faqs.rst

    four dimensional parameterization of the space of three dimensional rotations :math:`SO(3)`.
 However, the :math:`SO(3)` is a three dimensional set, and so is the tangent space of a Quaternion.
-Therefore, it is sometimes (not always) benefecial to associate a local parameterization with parameter blocks representing a Quaternion.
+Therefore, it is sometimes (not always) beneficial to associate a local parameterization with parameter blocks representing a Quaternion.
 Assuming that the order of entries in your parameter block is :math:`w,x,y,z`, you can use